grafana/loki/docs/sources/upgrading/_index.md

 #### Implementation of unwrapped `rate` aggregation changed

-The implementation of the `rate()` aggregation function changed back to the previous implemention prior to [#5013](https://github.com/grafana/loki/pulls/5013).
+The implementation of the `rate()` aggregation function changed back to the previous implementation prior to [#5013](https://github.com/grafana/loki/pulls/5013).
 This means that the rate per second is calculated based on the sum of the extracted values, instead of the average increase over time.

 If you want the extracted values to be treated as [Counter](https://prometheus.io/docs/concepts/metric_types/#counter) metric, you should use the new `rate_counter()` aggregation function, which calculates the per-second average rate of increase of the vector.